-This document proposes a strategy for the Saskatchewan Human Rights Commission (the Commission) to resolve systemic human rights issues and to advocate for positive change.
+This document describes strategies the Saskatchewan Human Rights Commission (the Commission) may use to resolve systemic human rights issues and to advocate for positive change.

 This vision of this strategy is to fulfill the Commission’s mandate to address human rights matters proactively for the benefit of groups of individuals.

 Through systemic advocacy the Commission will achieve the broad purposes of The Saskatchewan Human Rights Code (the Code) by addressing important human rights issues for groups of people other than through individual complaint processes, traditional public education, or equity programs.

 Systemic advocacy addresses discrimination that is known to, or has the potential to, affect groups of people based on protected grounds.